 Step Action 10.
 Please refer to the Baker Hughes Slow-Set Power Charge, Standard Power Charge, Secondary Igniter, BP-3S and BP-5S igniter (Product Families.
 H43766, H43764, H43743, and H43744), Unit 4190 under Service Tools/ Remedial Systems for the proper selection of power charges and igniters.
 11. Install a secondary igniter (Material H437431000) into the bottom end of the Pressure Chamber (7) and use the Truarc® [Truarc is a registered trademark of Waldes Truarc, Inc. Waldes Truarc is a division of Rotor Clip Company, Inc.] ring provided to retain the secondary.
 Notice that no groove is provided for the Truarc ring to snap into.
 The ring is held in place by friction alone and is blown out when the igniter fires.
-12. Install a BP-3S (Material H437442200) or BP-5S (Material H437444200) primary igniter into the top of the Pressure Chamber (7) and retain with the Protector Cap (1).
-Be sure that the O-ring (2) is in place between the igniter and the Pressure Chamber.
+12. Install a BP-3S (Material H437442200) or BP-5S (Material H437444200) primary top of the Pressure Chamber (7) and retain with the Protector Cap (1).
+Be sure th (2) is in place between the igniter and the Pressure Chamber.
 13. Remove the plastic cap from a power charge (Material H437640500) and place the power charge into the bore of the Upper Cylinder (11) with the open end of the power charge facing the open end of the Upper Cylinder.
 Install the Pressure Chamber (7) into the Upper Cylinder (9) and tighten.
-WARNING WARNING Never install more than 1 power charge into any W.L.P.S.A. even if it will fit Additional power charges will cause excessive pressure to build up in the setting tool and may cause it to burst which could result in injury or property damage.
-Never install more than 1 power charge into any W.L.P.S.A.
-Never install more than 1 power charge into any W.L.P.S.A.
-Never install more than 1 power charge into any W.L.P.S.A.
-Never install more than 1 power charge into any W.L.P.S.A.
-Never install more than 1 power charge into any W.L.P.S.A.
-Coveralls, gloves, safety glasses, ear protection, hard hat, safety shoes, and breathing protection 14.
-Use an ohmmeter to check the firing head (Material H437210500) for electrical continuity (should read near zero ohm resistance) from the Connector (10) to the Firing Pin (5).
-Check for shorting (should read infinite ohms) from the Firing Pin to the Head (1).
+A WARNING Never install more than 1 power charge into any W. even if it will fit Additional power charges will cause excessive p to build up in the setting tool and may cause it to which could result in injury or property damage.
+Never install more than 1 power charge into W.L.P.S.A.
+Coveralls, gloves, safety glasses, ear protect hat, safety shoes, and breathing protection ressure to burst any 14.
+Use an ohmmeter to check the firing head (Material H437210500) for electrical con read near zero ohm resistance) from the Connector (10) to the Firing Pin (5).
+Che (should read infinite ohms) from the Firing Pin to the Head (1).
 15. Install the firing head onto the cable head or collar locator that it will be run on.
 Use a ruler to depress the Firing Pin (5) as far as possible and make note of the distance from the end of the firing pin to the end of the Head (1) as shown on Drawing 361-139-00.1.
-NOTICEIf this dimension is less than 2-1/8 in., the firing pin will exert too much force on the igniter and will damage it and may cause the igniter to leak or misfire.
+NOTICE If this dimension is less than 2-1/8 in., the firing pin will too much force on the igniter and will damage it and macause the igniter to leak or misfire.
 16. Make up the wireline adapter kit and the product to be set to the W.L.P.S.A.
-Refer to the unit of the specific product being set for assembly instructions.
-17. Remove the Protector Cap (1) and thread the firing head to the W.L.P.S.A.
+Refe the specific product being set for assembly instructions. r to the unit of 17.
+Remove the Protector Cap (1) and thread the firing head to the W.L.P.S.A.
 This connection will not shoulder up and will leave a gap a little wider than a nickel when tight.
 The gap is necessary because of the face seal on the O-ring (2) between the igniter and the Pressure Chamber (9).